anoma/nspec/docs/arch/node/engines/reads_for.juvix.md

 # ReadsFor Engine

+The Reads For Engine manages `reads_for` relationships between identities.
+A `reads_for` relationship indicates that one identity can read data encrypted for another identity.

 ## Purpose

-The Reads For Engine tracks `reads_for` relationships between identities.
-It supports querying which identities read for another identity or can read for it, submitting evidence that one identity reads for another, and querying evidence concerning known `reads_for` relationships.
+The Reads For Engine maintains and manages the state of `reads_for` relationships between identities.
+It handles queries about these relationships, allows submission of new evidence, and provides information about existing relationships.
+This is useful in scenarios where data access needs to be delegated or shared.

 ## Components